Ferrous and Non-Ferrous Metals

 A metal which sits inside the ferrous category contains iron, with this making up a relatively large percentage of its composition.

-Ferrous metals have magnetic properties, are typically heavier than non-ferrous, because of a high carbon content are more susceptible to rusting and often requiring a protective finish such as galvanizing and/or powder coating if going into harsher environments.
+Ferrous metals have magnetic properties, and are typically heavier than non-ferrous, because of their high carbon content are more susceptible to rusting and often require a protective finish such as galvanizing and/or powder coating if going into harsher environments.

 Types of ferrous metals and their uses